Thursday 3 July 1941

 The Soviets scuttle freighter Everiga at Pyarnu rather than allow it to be captured by the advancing Germans.

 Battle of the Atlantic: U-69 (Kptlt.
 Jost Metzler), on its third patrol out of Lorient and operating southwest of the Canary Islands, sinks 2918-ton British freighter Robert L. Holt at 06:50.
 The Robert L. Hold happens to be the ship of Commodore Vice-Admiral N.A.
 Wodehouse of recently dispersed Convoy OB-337.
 It is an unusual encounter because the U-boat is out of torpedoes, so Metzler decides to surface and use his deck gun.
-This proves to be a risky decision when the armed freighter fires back, which Metzler probably wasn't wasn't expecting.
-Ultimately, U-69 fires 102 high explosive and 34 incendiary rounds from the deck gun, along with 220 rounds from the 20mm anti-aircraft gun and 400 rounds from its MG 34 machine gun.
+This proves to be a risky decision when the armed freighter fires back, which Metzler probably wasn't expecting.
+Ultimately, U-69 fires 102 high explosives and 34 incendiary rounds from the deck gun, along with 220 rounds from the 20mm anti-aircraft gun and 400 rounds from its MG 34 machine gun.
 There are 49 deaths.
 This is the final success of U-69 on this eventful patrol, which has seen it almost bring the United States into the war six months earlier than would be the case with its sinking of US freighter Robin Moor.

 British 86-ton drifter Receptive hits a mine and sinks in The Swale near Uplees.
 There is one death.